MLI-lab/data_filtering_for_accelerated_mri/README.md

 - code to download some of the datasets used in our work.
 Some datasets like the fastMRI or CMRxRecon dataset need to requested from the source.
 - code to convert the datasets into a consistent format used in our work.
 - code for training and evaluating models.
-- exact information on the training and evaluation configurations used in our work.
-For example, the folder `datasets/train` contains slice-level information about our unfiltered and filtered datasets.
+- exact information on the training and evaluation data, as well as training and model configurations.
+For example, `create_eval_sets.ipynb` illustrates our evaluation set and the folder `datasets/train` contains slice-level information about our unfiltered and filtered datasets.
-- the raw experimental data used in our work, which can be found in the foler `exp_data`.
+- the raw experimental results data, which can be found in the foler `exp_data`.

 ### How to use
 1. Run `bash setup.sh` to install all necessary packages.